RedisBloom/RedisBloom/docs/commands/bf.info.md

 Either

-- @array-reply with information about the Bloom filter.
+- @array-reply with information about the filter.
 - @error-reply on error (invalid arguments, key not exist, wrong key type, etc.)

 ## Examples